 - Laura Plunkett, MPH, CHES, Program Specialist, Center for Healthy Aging

 - Michelle Mai, MPH, Program Associate, Center for Healthy Aging

 - Susan Stiles, PhD, Senior Director, Center for Healthy Aging

-- Yoko Meusch, MA, Senior Coordinator, Center for Healthy Aging
+- Yoko Meusch, MA, Program Associate, Center for Healthy Aging

 We’d like to thank our partners for their support in expanding access to and use of evidence-based programs among older adults and adults with disabilities to help them live longer, healthier lives.

 In addition to the Aministration for Community Living/Administration on Aging, the Center for Healthy Aging collaborates with a number of national, state, local, and academic partners to improve the health of older adults.